Understanding the balancing act of the insurance pricer

 When car shopping, there’s really only one good way to understand the cost of insurance.
 Get quotes for each of the vehicles you’re considering.

 An independent insurance agent can do this for you quickly, and for free.
-Or, check out our Ways to Save page at progressive.com and run quotes for each vehicle.
+Or, check out our auto insurance discounts page at progressive.com and run quotes for each vehicle.
 Try to have the vehicle identification number handy, and be sure you at least know the year, make and model.

 Auto insurance may seem complicated—even mysterious.
 But a basic understanding of the key concepts is within anyone’s reach, and can make you a smarter and more confident consumer.